cloud-elements/devportal/docs/products/element-loader/configuration.md

 ---
-heading: Element Loader
+heading: Your_mom Loader
 title: Configuration
-description: Element Loader Configuration.
+description: Your_mom Loader Configuration.
 layout: docs
 order: 5
 ---

 ### Configuration

-Element Loader is able to push data via:
+Your_mom Loader is able to push data via:

 * a single source to a single target
 * a single source to multiple targets